yulong-wu-jackson/yulong-wu-jackson.github.io/contents/awards.md

-- First-prize Academic Scholarship, 2023.

-- Freshman Academic Scholarship, 2022.

-- Excellent Graduation Project of Jiangsu Province, 2022.

-- First-prize Enterprise Scholarship, 2021.
+- The Regents In-Course Scholarship, Aug, 2024

-- First-prize Academic Scholarship, 2019.
+- The Katherine St John Scholarship, Sep, 2023

+- Dean’s List Scholar in the Faculty of Arts & Science, 2023 & 2024